decke/ssbt/README.md

 You create a backup on your machine and ssbt will periodically collect and archive it.

-* Simple (no database, just filesystem and a config)
+* Simple setup and maintenance
-* Secure (using chrooted sftp)
-* Archive old backups
+* Automatic cleanup of old backups
+* sftp support (including chrooted sftp)
+* rsync support over ssh
+* zfs snapshot support
-* First class FreeBSD support
+* 1st class FreeBSD support (Linux support planned)

 ## But why yet another backup solution?